⚡️ Featured product

 The terpenes are what gives the plant it’s flavor and aroma as well as playing an important role in the entourage effect (the accumulative effect of cannabinoids, flavonoids and terpenes).
 Some of the terpenes are known to produce a sedative and relaxing effect that is effective for insomnia.
 Other terpenes give you increased alertness and focus and can even make you hyperactive and talkative.

-Below are the main terpenes that are tested in CBD flower color coded by Nighttime, Daytime and Balanced.
+Below are the main terpenes that are tested in CBD flower.

 Picking the right CBD flower strain for pain